pascalandy/docker-stack-this/traefik-basic/README.md

 ```

 ### See apps online
-Click on port 8080 in PWD GUI
+Click on port 8080 from the PWD Gui.
+It will allow you the get the unique URL domain for this session.

 <img width="1252" alt="pwd" src="https://cloud.githubusercontent.com/assets/6694151/25980591/97a1307a-369d-11e7-96b7-5222dea0756d.png">